How to Install OpenJDK 21 on Debian 13, 12 and 11

 Remove Debian OpenJDK 21 Packages on Debian

-Verify that Debian no longer has the package installed:
+Verify that the selected package is no longer installed:

 Remove Temurin 21 and the Adoptium Repository on Debian

 Use the Temurin cleanup path on Debian 12 or Debian 11 after an Adoptium install.
-Remove the package first, then delete the repository source and key.
+Remove the Java package first, then delete the repository source and key only when no other Temurin package on the system still needs that source.

-Delete the Adoptium source files after the package is gone, then refresh APT so Debian drops the cached repo metadata:
+If no Temurin packages remain, remove the source file, remove the keyring only if no remaining source references it, then refresh APT so Debian drops the cached repo metadata:

 sudo apt update